zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 grant dba to c##ggadmin container=all;
 ```

-- Run these commands from the SQL Developer DIPC PDB connection to configure the OGG source database user and table that matches the channels table in ADWC you loaded in lab 300.
+- Run these commands from the SQL Developer DIPC PDB connection to configure the OGG source database user and table that matches the channels table in ADW you loaded in lab 300.

 ```
 ALTER SESSION SET CONTAINER="PDB1";